smitmartijn/networkinsight-cookbook/manuscript/ch-application-migration-planning.md

 `sum(bytes) of Flows where Source Application = 'CRM-Records' group by Destination Country`

-{caption: "Application Migration Planning -- Egress traffic per Country"}
+{caption: "Application Migration Planning -- Egress traffic per Country", id: "fig-egress-traffic-per-country"}
 ![](images/image29.png)

 This will paint a clear picture of how much egress network traffic this application is sending out, which would be leaving the public cloud, and which will be charged for.
 It's also possible to make it easier, by removing the group by statement like so:

 `sum(bytes) of Flows where Source Application = 'CRM-Records' and Flow Type = 'Destination is Internet'`

-{caption: "Application Migration Planning -- Egress traffic total"}
+{caption: "Application Migration Planning -- Egress traffic total", id: "fig-egress-traffic-total"}
 ![](images/image30.png)

-*Note: the results of search queries in* *[Figure 28]{.underline} and* *[Figure 29]{.underline} have been taken on different dates, which is why they differ in numbers.*
+B> Note: the results of search queries in [Figure "Egress traffic per Country"]{#fig-egress-traffic-per-country} and [Figure "Egress traffic total"]{#fig-egress-traffic-total} have been taken on different dates, which is why they differ in numbers.

 Keen observers will have noticed that I replaced group by Destination Country with Flow Type = 'Destination is Internet' in the last two examples.
 The reason for this is simple; when using the Country property in a search query, the results will automatically be internet flows, as those are the only ones that have a geolocation attached.
 When not looking for a location property, the results will include all network flows, including the flows that stay within the datacenter.
 By using the Flow Type filter, the results are limited to the flows going to the internet.